 In recent years, many young adults have abused the medication for its euphoric effects.
 A 2016 study published in The Journal of Clinical Psychiatry found that Adderall misuse is highest among adults aged 18 to 25, who primarily receive the medication from loved ones without a prescription.

 A number of factors influence how long the drug remains in the blood, urine and saliva.
-Adderall remains in the body for longer periods of time than does LSD, but it is cleared from the system faster than opioids.
+Adderall remains in the body for longer periods of time than LSD, but for less time than opiates and opioids stay in your system.

 Adderall has a short half-life, which is the time it takes for half the dose of a drug to be eliminated from the body.
 Dextroamphetamine, the primary ingredient in Adderall, has an average half-life of 10 hours in adults, 11 hours in teens aged 13 to 17 who weigh less than 166 pounds and 9 hours in children aged six to 12.